 Click below to start practicing now:

-The grade you receive on your TEAS exam is calculated based on the percentage of questions answered correctly.
-You will receive a grade for each section, and even one for each subtopic in the section.
+The score you receive on your TEAS exam is calculated based on the percentage of questions answered correctly.
+You will receive a score for each section, and even one for each subtopic in the section.
 This will allow you to see precisely where your strengths and weaknesses are.
 However, the overall score for the exam is a little more complicated, as each section is weighted differently based on a number of different factors.
 The school you are applying to will have its own criteria for what your total score should be, and may also look specifically at certain sub-scores.
 It is recommended to make sure with the school or college you are applying to the required score.

 In order to help prepare yourself for the test, make use of our five free TEAS practice study guides.
 The first of these guides includes practice questions, answers, and tips to begin your preparation for the test as a whole.
 You can also find information about the number of questions and time frames for each section, as well as how much each topic contributes to your overall grade.
 The other four guides are subject-specific and contain tips for each of the individual sections.
 You can click the links below to download each TEAS exam study guide.